 Session binding is the association of the AF session information to an IP-CAN session.

 When the PCRF accepts an AA-Request from the AF over the Rx interface with service information, the PCRF shall perform session binding and associate the described service IP flows within the AF session information (and therefore the applicable PCC rules) to an existing IP-CAN session.
 This association is done comparing the user IP address received via the Rx interface in either the Frame-IP-Address AVP or the Framed-IPv6-Prefix AVP with the IPv4 address or IPv6 prefix received via the Gx interface.
 The UE Identity if present in the Subscription-Id AVP and the PDN information if available in the Called-Station-Id AVP may also assist on this association.
+The Domain identity if available in the IP-Domain-Id AVP may also assist on this association, e.g. if other user identity information than the UE IP address is unavailable and the UE IP addresses is not unique for a certain APN.

+NOTE 1: For IP address overlapping scenario, The UE IP address is unique per Domain identity.